tyrw/css-tricks-react-auth/README.md

 ![Create React App authentication](https://res.cloudinary.com/component/image/upload/v1612896738/permanent/create-react-app.gif)

-Just like it says, we can now edit the `src/App.js` file to start working.
+Like the page says, we can now edit the `src/App.js` file to start working.

 Replace the contents of `src/App.js` with the following, based on the React Router quickstart: